 Local SEO is about more than just having your address visible on your website, and maybe a few mentions of your town or area name in your website copy.
 If you’ve ever done a brand agnostic search for any business or service that is available in your location, you would have noticed Google’s search results usually include what is known as a Local Pack.

 GMB is a free service through which you’re able to list various details of your business with Google – for possible inclusion in Local Packs, and Google Maps.
 The more information you enter, the better, but try to keep your physical address and contact numbers exactly the same as they appear on your website.

-The biggest challenge of social media is that it is an ever changing area: active users shrink and grow constantly, changes to the platform and features affect your ability to reach the same number of people, and you have to find ways to mitigate the impact of this.
+The biggest challenge of social media is that it is an ever-changing area: active users shrink and grow constantly, changes to the platform and features affect your ability to reach the same number of people, and you have to find ways to mitigate the impact of this.

-- Have social media goals – are you using social media because everyone says you must, or do you have a clear goal you want to achieve through the use of social media?
+- Have social media goals – Are you using social media because everyone says you must, or do you have a clear goal you want to achieve through the use of social media?
 This could be something as simple as increasing brand awareness, to something more strategic like growing the sales of your own label products.

-- What metrics matter to you – this will vary depending on your goals, but the primary metrics are reach, engagement, and clicks
+- What metrics matter to you – This will vary depending on your goals, but the primary metrics are reach, engagement, and clicks

-- Research your competitors – compile a short list of your immediate competitors.
+- Research your competitors – Compile a shortlist of your immediate competitors.
 Focus on those closest to you, and those targeting a similar audience.
 Monitor their activity on social media to help generate ideas (be inspired by them, but don’t steal from them), and to compare their follower growth and activity to your own.

 Birds Barbershop clever take on “The Twelve Days” posted to Instagram